Important Announcement

 6:00pm-9:00pm – “From Revolution to Rebellion: One Family’s American Story” (Reception and Presentation by Bill Schulz, national media contributor and descendent of Revolutionary War veteran William Dawes and Civil War veteran Rufus Dawes)

 FREE.
 Meet at Valentine Hall Auditorium, 61 Seminary Ridge.
+Seating is limited and first come, first served.

 Thursday, July 2, 2026